 – Take valuable artwork, fabrics, and personal items out of the affected areas.

 – Open up closets and small areas that are wet, and remove content to allow the walls and floors to dry.

-– Get the source of the water loss fixed asap (broken pipe, leaky faucet, sump pump fail, etc).
+– Fix the source of the loss asap (broken pipe, leaky faucet, sump pump fail, etc).

-You will also want to check with your insurance agent on a yearly basis to make sure your home is fully covered from flooding, because flooding can happen to anyone at anytime.
-Flood-plains can also be created with new construction in the area of your home or business so you always want to take the necessary precautions to ensure you are covered.
-Always make sure you are knowledgeable of your options and best safety practices incase flooding occurs so you are not scrambling around when disaster does strike.
+You will also want to check with your insurance agent on a yearly basis to make sure your home is fully covered from flooding.
+Flooding can happen to anyone at any time.
+Flood-plains can also be created with new construction in the area of your home or business.
+You always want to take the necessary precautions to ensure you are covered.
+Always make sure you are knowledgeable of your options and best safety practices in case flooding occurs.
+So, you are not scrambling around when disaster does strike.
 Taking the necessary steps and by calling a professional as soon as disaster strikes could save your home or business from major property damage.